New paper type - Summary of online lectures 5% OFF!

-Abstract acts as a brief but detailed summary of your laboratory work.
-That is why it is much simpler to write abstract only when the rest of the report is already written.
-A great idea will be to highlight a few main sentences from every section and thus shape your abstract.
+The abstract acts as a brief but detailed summary of your laboratory work.
+That is why it is much simpler to write an abstract only when the rest of the report is already written.
+A great idea would be to highlight a few main sentences from every section and thus shape your abstract.
 If you use this advice, don’t forget about transition words and phrases!

-The length of your abstract may vary from 120 to 250 words depending on the size of your laboratory work and requirements of the tutor.
-Usually abstract is one paragraph long but sometimes it can be longer if there is lots of information to include.
+The length of your abstract may vary from 120 to 250 words depending on the size of your laboratory work and the requirements of the tutor.
+Usually, the abstract is one paragraph long, but sometimes it can be longer if there is lots of information to include.

 Lab reports should always have an introduction that is situated after the title page.
 Usually, the introductory section is not more than one paragraph long and describes the goal of your experiment.

 Start the introduction by defining the chosen hypothesis in a single sentence.
-Then you should describe lab nature, steps that you have taken and results that you have achieved.
-If you are asked to stick to an incomplete introduction, you should only include the goal of the experiment.
+Then, you should describe the nature of the lab, steps that you have taken, and results that you have achieved.
+If you are asked to stick to an incomplete introduction, you should only include the experiment’s goal.